tameravci/jekyll-now/_posts/2020-2-24-Developing BAIL's backend - Part 1.md

 ClientId authenticate(PhoneNumber number, OTP authToken) throws AccessDeniedException;
 ```

-Alright, assuming we can authenticate users, we can now focus on the core use case.
-Here it is extremely critical to agree on the time.
-I like to go with the granularity level of daily plans.
-I mean, who makes a plan with the same person more than once on any given day.
-So our app will allow you to secretly enter your plans on a daily basis and with however many people.
+Assuming we can authenticate users, we can now focus on the core use case.
+Here, it is extremely critical to agree on the time of the dates.
+I like to go with the granularity level of daily plans, nothing more or less granular.
+I mean, who makes a plan with the same person more than once on any given day?
+Our app will allow you to secretly enter your plans on a daily basis and with however many people.

 This means, our date consists of 2 questions: 1) With whom (contacts prompt) 2) When? (calendar prompt).
 Simple.
+I guess our model does extend to dates with more than just two people.
+But for simplicity I'll keep it at two for now.
+I'll try to pay attention to that to avoid making a one-way door decision that would restrict our ability to support dates with multiple people.
+In such a case, I presume we would need to wait for all parties' cancellation request before the plans can be considered cancelled.

 ```java
 /*